coderamos/codefolio-template-reactjs/README.md

 # template | REACTJS

+##### babel-plugin-root-import, eslint-plugin-import-helpers, prop-types, react-router-dom, styled-components and more...

 ## About This Project

 This project contains the basic structure used by [CODERAMOS](https://github.com/coderamos) to start projects in React.